 Investor Alert: Sema4 Holdings Corp.
 (SMFR, SMFRW) Class Action - Bronstein, Gewirtz & Grossman, LLC, A Prominent Firm, Encourages Shareholders to Actively Participate

-/EIN News/ -- NEW YORK, Sept.
-14, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Sema4 Holdings Corp. (“Sema4” or the “Company”) (NASDAQ: SMFR; SMFRW) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Sema4 securities between March 14, 2022 and August 15, 2022, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/smfr.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Sema4 Holdings Corp. ("Sema4" or the "Company") SMFR SMFRW))) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Sema4 securities between March 14, 2022 and August 15, 2022, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/smfr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.